manullanes/gettingandcleaning/README.md

 The scrip is divide in the following steps:

 - 1.Setting of the working directory.
 - 2.Reading of the features labels (only mean and standard deviation).
-Values are saved in teh data frame **features**.
+Values are saved in the data frame **features**.
 - 3.Reading of the activity labels.
 Values are saved in the data frame **activity**.
 - 4.Setting of the test example directory.
 - 5.Reading of the subject test for the selected features.
 Values are saved in the data frame **subject_test**.